konnerhorton/bedrock-ge/README.md

 Ground Investigation (GI) data is often trapped in legacy formats that limit analysis and visualization possibilities.
 `bedrock-ge` lets you transform this data from specialized geotechnical formats and common tabular formats (Excel, CSV) into modern, standardized geospatial data.

-This standardization lets you bridge the gap between raw geotechnical data and modern Python (geo)scientific ecosystem and modern geospatial tools.
+This standardization lets you bridge the gap between raw geotechnical data, the modern Python (geo)scientific ecosystem and modern geospatial tools.
 This gives geotechnical engineers greater flexibility in visualization, modeling, and integration across different software environments while avoiding vendor lock-in.
-For example, this enables connections with GIS and BIM environments through [platforms like Speckle](#-put-your-gi-data-into-speckle).
+For example, this enables connecting your GI data with GIS as well as BIM environments through [platforms like Speckle](#-put-your-gi-data-into-speckle).

 The purpose of Bedrock is NOT to become THE standard for geotechnical data, because [we don't need 15 instead of 14 competing standards](https://xkcd.com/927/).